paparazzi/PprzGCS/Readme.md

 #### Mac

-PprzGCS have been successfully built for Mac, although is not yet officially supported.
+PprzGCS have been successfully built for Mac, although is not officially supported.
 You are on you own ;-)

-More details are given in the [documentation](https://fabien-b.github.io/PprzGCS/)
+More details are given in the [documentation](https://docs.paparazziuav.org/PprzGCS/)

+## CONTRIBUTING

+Project home repository is at [https://github.com/paparazzi/PprzGCS](https://github.com/paparazzi/PprzGCS).

+Make pull requests here to contribute.

+Ask questions to other developers on [Gitter](https://gitter.im/paparazzi/discuss).

+Make sure that the changes you bring are compatible with Ubuntu 20.04 and later.